hapax/hapax.github.io/assets/simple-physics.md

 \epsilon \sim k_B \mathcal{T}.
 $$

-This is called the *equipartition theorem*, and I think it gives the most sensible way to think about heat.
+This is called the *equipartition theorem*.
+I think it gives the most sensible way to think about heat.

 (a) Show that if our particles have mass $m$, the average speed is